 Aminder Virdee is a Visual Arts and Performance Artist, Arts Tutor and Lecturer, and Disability Activist.
 Aminder has exhibited and performed at numerous galleries and venues in London, across the UK.
 Most recently, Aminder was one of five lead artists participating at Rough Mix 2016 with Magnetic North Theatre, Edinburgh.
 Aminder’s practice is an ongoing investigation subverting the representation of disability and other classifications of the population that intersects disability, such as sexuality, race and gender.
 Aminder uses the exploration of the Self and identity to penetrate the social, political, physical, personal and philosophical notions attached to the term ‘disability’.

-Aminder’s project for development during BOP Artists is ‘Cure(d)’, it will examine the Doctor – Patient relationship and self-interrogation relating to physical disabilities and mental health.
-‘Cure(d)’ is an exploration into the effects of medication usage upon one’s identity; a probe into the conflicts and harmonies between human-health, pharmaceuticals, the imposed responsibility entrusted to give or take medication, and to assume all liability for risks and side effects.
+Aminder’s project developed during BOP Artists was ‘The Staff Infection’, it examined the Doctor – Patient relationship and self-interrogation relating to physical disabilities and mental health.
+‘The Staff Infection’ is an exploration into the effects of medication usage upon one’s identity; a probe into the conflicts and harmonies between human-health, pharmaceuticals, the imposed responsibility entrusted to give or take medication, and to assume all liability for risks and side effects.